Spiritual warfare

-Spiritual warfare is the Christian concept of fighting against the work of preternatural evil forces.
+Spiritual warfare (often termed spiritual conflict or conflict with evil) is the Christian concept of fighting against the work of preternatural evil forces.
 It is based on the belief in evil spirits, or demons, that are said to intervene in human affairs in various ways.
 Although spiritual warfare is a prominent feature of neo-charismatic churches, various other Christian denominations and groups have also adopted practices rooted in the concepts of spiritual warfare, with Christian demonology often playing a key role in these practices and beliefs, or had older traditions of such a concept unrelated to the neo-charismatic movement, such as the exorcistic prayers of the Catholic Church, the Eastern Orthodox churches, and the Oriental Orthodox churches.
 The term spiritual warfare is used broadly by different Christian movements and in different contexts: "by charismatics, evangelicals, and Calvinists, and applied to missiology, counseling, and women."

 Prayer is one common form of spiritual warfare practiced amongst these Christians.
 Other practices may include exorcism, the laying on of hands, fasting with prayer, praise and worship, and anointing with oil.